 Whether you are a long time Neapolitan or just visiting Naples, you’ll see that Old Naples is filled with history.
-It’s really fun to walk or drive around and look at the old houses and landmarks, even more fun when you can practice your photography while doing so!
+On the Old Naples Photo Tour, we teach you a little about Naples’ history, as well as about photography.

 Naples first grocery story was housed in the Mercantile building which now holds Campiello’s Restaurant.
 It was built in 1919 and had the Western Union office upstairs.
 This old building is fun to photograph.
-This image is from the side of the building.
+The first image has been made to look like an old-fashioned postcard.
 There is a lot of Photoshop involved to make it look like an old time postcard.
 It’s fairly easy to add graphics that you can download.
 Do an internet search under “free graphics” to find a stamp, old fashioned letters and more.
 Add a little texture and you have an old time postcard feeling to your image!

 Remember to look all around, including up and down while out photographing.
 Photographer Andrea Breznay captured this image of a palm tree on our photo tour.

 Small details can make fascinating images.
 Historic Palm Cottage is Naples’ oldest house.
 It is managed, preserved and shared with the public by the Naples Historical Society.
 I used selective focus for this image – focusing through the palm tree shaped hole in the gate on the statue inside the yard.
 I added a dark vignette using Lightroom.